"Send out your light and your truth; let them guide me. Let them lead me to your holy mountain, to the place where you live."

 Public Speaking: Students will have the opportunity to hone this important skill from a young age as they prepare a short presentation each week on an assigned topic while working on public speaking skills like eye contact, projection, gestures, visual aids, etc.

-Free Play & Rest: This is an optional, structured time of rest and free play in the time block after lunch.
+Free Play and Rest: This is an optional, structured time of rest and free play in the time block after lunch.
 Experience has taught us that these younger students thrive best with this schedule.
 Time for rest and play allows them to learn the important skill of quieting themselves and also gives them room for the valuable experience of free play with other children and outdoor time set within a structured block of time.

 4th - 6th grade

-Maximum cost: $275 per student
+Maximum cost: $300 per student

 * additional required materials/books to be purchased for writing, grammar, and science